exercism/blog/posts/september-2024-restructure.md

 The one key thing we're enforcing is that every PR in a live Exercism repository should get a review before it can be merged (with only one exception outlined below).
 This has generally been the case anyway for a long time, but there are places where it's fallen through the cracks, so we've now scripted things to ensure this is always the case.

-To do this, we've come up with some new classifications system for repos, and specific rules for each type:
+To do this, we've come up with a new classification system for repos, and specific rules for each type:
 - `maintained`: A repo that has multiple maintainers.
 All PRs require reviews from a track maintainer.
 - `maintained-solitary`: A repo that has one maintainer.
 A new cross-track-maintainers team will get pinged to review all PRs.
 - `unmaintained`: A repo that has no maintainers.
 The cross-track-maintainers team will get pinged here too.